The LINXS project is currently led by an Executive Group with Staff, a Board, and a Scientific Advisory Board.

 Åsa helps in coordinating events and collaborative activities at LINXS.
 She has a deep background in research communication activities at LU, as the main responsible of Science Slam, Researcher tour, Researchers' Grand Prix and LU's activities in Almedalen, the main Swedish national political showcase and meeting of the year.

-Farhad is a project assistant at the Department of Physical Chemistry working for the LINXS project.
+Farhad worked as a project assistant for the LINXS project at the Department of Physical Chemistry.
 He has a background in nuclear science and over 10 years teaching experience in Physics and Mathematics at a university level.
 He has also been active in Nanoscience via a secondment.
+Farhad currently works in at the Lund University unit for Corporate Relations in a project mapping the active neutron facility user community in Sweden.

 Dean of the Faculty of Science and Professor in Inorganic Chemistry.
 Member of the Nobel Prize Committee for Chemistry since 2003 and its chair 2014-2016.